 If you have some Christmas money set aside or even materials to make gifts, why not get your Christmas shopping done early?
 While there are still 9 months left until the holiday season, doing all of the planning now could lighten your load later on.
 If you do end up doing some shopping (online of course), be sure to support local businesses!
 Local businesses need your support now more than ever.
 If you want to see them survive the coronavirus outbreak, support them in whatever way you can, even if it’s just buying a gift card or liking/sharing their posts on social media.
-(Let us know if you’d like to give someone a gift card one of our boat rides in Miami!
+(Let us know if you’d like to give someone a gift card for one of our Miami speedboat tours!

 4. Connect as a family